facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 ## Chat with the pretrained models

-In this section are the commands to talk to the models described in the paper.
+This section provides the commands to talk to the models described in the paper.
 You can refer to Table 5 in the paper to see how these commands correspond to the configurations described there.